Thursday, November 23, 2017

 Ginger Brew

-Today I’m making a soul food Thanksgiving Dinner; holidays have always been a time to visit family and friends.
+Today, I’m making a soul-food Thanksgiving Dinner.
+Holidays have always been a time to visit family and friends.
 I am an empty nester living here in Chicago.
-Sometimes, I fly out to join my family to celebrate the holidays, and sometimes I just stay home.
-This year I’m heading to Atlanta on Sunday post-Thanksgiving to spend a few days with my daughter and granddaughter.
+Sometimes, I fly out to join my family to celebrate the holidays, and sometimes, I just stay home.
+This year, I’m heading to Atlanta on Sunday post-Thanksgiving to spend a few days with my daughter and granddaughter.

 MENU